 Treating patellofemoral pain requires a visit to your doctor or physical therapist.
 For the first few days, your doctor might advise you to rest your knee from aggravating activities, ice it for 15 to 20 minutes at a time, every few hours and possibly take anti-inflammatories such as ibuprofen.

 When the pain subsides, you'll work on exercises to strengthen the quadriceps, the four muscles in your thigh which help to stabilize the knee cap.

 Patellofemoral pain syndrome typically improves with conservative treatment.
 In addition to physical therapy, you might need orthotics, or shoe inserts, to help stabilize your feet and ankles while walking, according to Cleveland Clinic.

 A small percentage of patients do not respond to therapy and may need to have a surgeon resurface the underside of the knee cap.

 Iliotibial Band Syndrome

 Another common knee problem when walking uphill is iliotibial band syndrome.
 The iliotibial band starts at your hip, travels down your leg and crosses your knee cap.
 It is made of thick fibrous tissue.
-The constant flexing of the knee joint from walking, especially uphill, can irritate the iliotbial band, according to Cedars-Sinai.
+Knee pain when bending the knee repeatedly while walking, especially uphill, can irritate the iliotbial band, according to Cedars-Sinai.